Las Vegas shooting: Remembering the fallen

 “You were so special to me.
 I know you are up there in heaven dancing to your favorite country song and smiling down on us,” Orsua said.

-Cohen was active in her church, social and planned to volunteer at the California Avocado Festival.
+Cohen was active in her church and planned to volunteer at the California Avocado Festival.

 Derrick “Bo” Taylor